ines-besrour/cvTech-nestjs/README.md

 # CVTech-NestJS

-A platform for submitting and managing CVs, built with NestJS and PostgreSQL.
+A platform for submitting and managing CVs, built with NestJS and MySQL.
 The platform allows users to submit, track, and evaluate CVs with an intuitive interface.

 ## Prerequisites